 MQTT was built to be a low-overhead protocol that strongly considered bandwidth and CPU limitations.
 It was designed with the ability to run in an embedded environment where it would reliably and effectively provide an avenue for communication.

-MQTT fundamentally is a publish/subscribe protocol.
-It allows clients to connect as a publisher, subscriber, or both.
+MQTT fundamentally is a publish/subscribe (pub/sub) protocol.
+It allows clients to connect as a publisher, subscriber, or both to specific topics.
 You connect to a broker that handles all the message passing, where each client is identified by a unique client ID.

 Real-life MQTT Example and Use Case

 MQTT is commonly used for IoT applications to connect to and communicate with low-power devices such as sensors, actuators, and home appliances, efficiently managing the payload of data transmitted.

 In agriculture, MQTT is used to monitor environmental factors such as soil moisture, temperature, and humidity, allowing farmers to take the appropriate action.
 In industrial automation, MQTT can monitor the end-to-end manufacturing process, ensuring consistent quality and identifying systemic issues on the production chain.
 In transportation, MQTT is used to monitor traffic lights, parking meters, and the real-time location of public transportation, all while being mindful of the ecosystem and low bandwidth requirements.